ibexa/documentation-developer/docs/getting_started/install_ibexa_dxp.md

 ### Change installation parameters

-At this point configure your database via the `DATABASE_URL` in the `.env` file, depending of the database you are using:
+At this point configure your database via the `DATABASE_URL` in the `.env` file, depending of the database you're using:

 `DATABASE_URL=mysql://user:password@host:port/database_name`.